Demand justice for Syrians killed by US-led coalition

 — CNN International (@cnni) August 7, 2018

 But this is only the tip of the iceberg.
-Our investigations covered just four cases, but the survivors and witnesses we spoke to pointed to a civilian death toll in the high hundreds.
+The survivors and witnesses we spoke to pointed to a civilian death toll in the high hundreds.

 Now it's time for the UK Defence Secretary Gavin Williamson to set the record straight after he sought to discredit our findings in the House of Commons.
 He needs to explain how the UK intends to investigate civilian deaths in both Raqqa and Mosul.